Since 2002 we have worked with hundreds of social sector organisations to help them do more of what they do best.

 In 2011, we were endowed with the repayments from the Communitybuilders fund.
-This meant that we now had our own money to invest.
-However, we knew we would be stronger if we worked with partners and other investors.
+This meant that we now had our own money to invest and provided the opportunity to partner with others.

 Social and Sustainable Capital was a start-up social fund manager but without the network to reach into the social sector.
-We invested in them and their first two funds.
+We invested in them and their first two funds which provided investment of £150k upwards.
 They now donate 51% of their profits to our parent charity and provide investment of £250k upwards, managing funds on behalf of ourselves, Big Society Capital and Santander.

 As well as managing our ongoing loan portfolio we now focus on two different areas; grant programmes to help charities and social enterprises get ‘investment ready’ and loan funds to test new ideas and meet specific gaps in the market.

-The Investment and Contract Readiness Fund, Big Potential and the Reach Fund are all programmes designed to help charities and social enterprises access the support they need to either win contracts or gain investment.
+The Investment and Contract Readiness Fund, Big Potential and the Reach Fund are all programmes designed to help charities and social enterprises become more resilient, win contracts or gain investment.